 Summer in the city

-Yellowknife's summer days stretch on well past your bedtime and both locals and visitors tend to take full advantage.
+Yellowknife's summer days stretch on well past your bedtime, and both locals and visitors tend to take full advantage.

-Like any great city, Yellowknife is home to festivals and cultural events.
+Like any great city, Yellowknife is home to a multitude of festivals and cultural events.
 The Folk on the Rocks Festival showcases musical talent from across the Northern Hemisphere on six stages, and is one of the biggest parties of the summer.
 Musicians also take to the stage during the Old Town Ramble and Ride, a festival that puts the city's oldest district in the centre of the action.
 In the late 1930s, droves of gold-seeking prospectors flooded this lakefront area and many of the buildings they built still dot the landscape, from a wood stove shop to old log cabins.
 Head up "the Rock" overlooking Old Town to visit the Bush Pilot's monument, which pays tributes to the many pilots who lost their lives working to build settlements throughout the rugged Northwest Territories.

-From small, we move to big.
 Yellowknife sits near the shores of the enormous Great Slave Lake, the tenth biggest lake in the world.
 Rent a kayak and paddle the shoreline, taking photos of the colourful houseboats, or opt for a larger boat and go fishing for lake trout and pike.

 If you'd rather cook your own meals, Yellowknife's weekly farmer's market is a great place to pick up fresh produce and meats.
 Try some fresh fish caught that morning in Great Slave Lake, and cook it up on the grill along those very same shores.